Climate and Average Weather Year Round in Seward Alaska, United States

-In Seward, the summers are cool and overcast; the winters are long, freezing, windy, and mostly cloudy; and it is wet year round.
+In Seward, the summers are cool, wet, and overcast and the winters are long, freezing, snowy, windy, and mostly cloudy.
 Over the course of the year, the temperature typically varies from 22°F to 62°F and is rarely below 6°F or above 70°F.

 Based on the tourism score, the best time of year to visit Seward for warm-weather activities is from early July to mid August.

-The warm season lasts for 3.5 months, from May 31 to September 14, with an average daily high temperature above 56°F. The hottest day of the year is August 1, with an average high of 62°F and low of 51°F.
+The warm season lasts for 3.5 months, from May 31 to September 14, with an average daily high temperature above 56°F. The hottest month of the year in Seward is July, with an average high of 61°F and low of 50°F.

-The cold season lasts for 4.2 months, from November 7 to March 15, with an average daily high temperature below 37°F. The coldest day of the year is January 20, with an average low of 22°F and high of 31°F.
+The cold season lasts for 4.2 months, from November 7 to March 15, with an average daily high temperature below 37°F. The coldest month of the year in Seward is January, with an average low of 23°F and high of 32°F.